About this day

 A dive into the planet's beating heart Greg Foot, Science presenter and communicator

-Join YouTuber & BBC Science Presenter – Greg Foot – for the story of his scientific adventure diving to 1000ft in the deep ocean in a high-tech submersible.
-Using stunning footage from his dive he’ll uncover how the deep ocean is the planet’s beating heart, and how we’re soon due a fatal heart attack.
+Join YouTuber & BBC Science Presenter – Greg Foot – for the story of his dive to 1000ft in a high-tech submersible.
+Using stunning footage he’ll uncover how the deep ocean is the planet’s beating heart, and how we’re soon due a fatal heart attack.

 About Greg Foot